(CNN) -- Here's a look at rampage killings that have occurred in the United States since the 1940s.

 April 16, 2007 - Virginia Tech in Blacksburg, Virginia.
 A gunman, 23-year-old student Seung-Hui Cho, apparently acting alone goes on a shooting spree killing 32 people in two locations and wounds an undetermined number of others on campus.
 The shooter, Seung-Hui Cho then committed suicide.

-February 12, 2007 - In Salt Lake City, Utah, 18 year old Sulejmen Talovic goes to a local mall and kills five people and injures four more.
+February 12, 2007 - In Salt Lake City, 18 year old Sulejmen Talovic goes to a local mall and kills five people and injures four more.
 He is then killed by police.

 2006 May 21, 2006 - In Baton Rouge, Louisiana, 25-year-old Anthony Bell goes to a local church, shoots and kills four people, abducts his wife and later kills her.
 He is convicted of five counts of murder and sentenced to die in 2008.